SEO FAQs With Answers

 8. Is the cost of SEO worth it for my online or local business?

 Yes.
 One of the great things about search engine optimization is that it compels improvement.
 We’ve never seen a high traffic website rank well that wasn’t highly relevant.
-If not, it won’t stay there for long.
+If not, it won’t stay there.
 A great website provides answers irrespective of the consumer’s decision phase.
 Rankings can’t be bought; they must be earned.
 As a site improves, others will feel more compelled to link to it.
-It also requires outreach.
+It also requires outreach and constant monitoring.

 Here’s how to make a calculation: